IsabelGP/boot-camps/outlines/pyCharm.md

 2. [Getting Started with PyCharm: Setup](https://www.youtube.com/watch?v=5rSBPGGLkW0&index=2&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP)

     Note that we will use the PyCharm community version rather than the Professional version.
-During this software course, all the pyCharm features to you will need access are included within the community edition
+During this software course, all the pyCharm features to which you will need access are included within the community edition

 3. [Getting Started with PyCharm: PyCharm UI and Projects](https://www.youtube.com/watch?v=wCJ5kiSmvUY&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP&index=3)